atomistic-machine-learning/schnetpack/docs/guide/getstarted.rst

 ^^^^^^^^^^^^^^^^^^

 The QM9 and ANI1 example scripts allow to train and evaluate both SchNet and wACSF neural networks.
-In the following walk-through tutorial we focus on the qm9 scripts, but the same procedure applies for the ``schnetpack_ani1.py`` script as well.
+In the following tutorial we focus on the qm9 scripts, but the same procedure applies for the ``schnetpack_ani1.py`` script as well.
 The training can be started using::

-   $ schnetpack_qm9.py train <schnet/wacsf> <datadir> <modeldir> --split num_train num_val [--cuda]
+   $ schnetpack_qm9.py train <schnet/wacsf> <dbpath> <modeldir> --split num_train num_val [--cuda]

 where num_train and num_val need to be replaced by the number of training and validation datapoints respectively.
-You can choose between SchNet and wACSF networks and have to provide directories to store the model and the QM9 dataset (will be downloaded if not in ``<datadir>``).
+You can choose between SchNet and wACSF networks and have to provide a directory to store the model and the location of the dataset, which has to be a ASE DB file (``.db`` or ``.json``).
+It will be downloaded automatically if it does not exist.

 .. note::
    Please be warned that the ANI-1 dataset its huge (more than 20gb).